 Contact a Probate Attorney Today

-If you need help overcoming an unexpected delay in your Louisiana probate proceedings, please call Scott Vicknair, LLC at 504-264-1057 to schedule a consultation and discuss your options for legal relief.
+If you need help overcoming an unexpected delay in your Louisiana probate proceedings, please call Scott Vicknair Law, Estate and Probate Division at (504) 264-1057 to discuss your options for legal relief.